denis-migdal/RBrython/docs/optimizers/index.md

 Requires some assumptions (behind a flag) ?

 - can't inherit from literal -> JS & Python type would be the same internal data structure.
-- or "use fast primitives" in file assumptions ?
+- or "use fast primitives" in file assumptions ?..

-## ?

-- operations on literals.
-- remove runners (or reduce it as much as possible).
-- remove non-common features / compatibility...